 As speed increases, wind resistance increases exponentially.
-To enable high-speed operation, a combination of high power and slippery aerodynamics was needed.
-With power requirements taken care of by the supercharged engine, the next step was to design bodywork that both minimised drag and added control when riding at high speed.
+To be able to operate in the ultra-high speed range, a combination of high power and slippery aerodynamics was needed.
+With power requirements taken care of by the supercharged engine, the next step was to design bodywork that both minimised drag and added control when riding at ultra-high speed.
 Assistance from Kawasaki's Aerospace Company was enlisted in creating the aerodynamically sculpted bodywork to ensure maximum aerodynamic efficiency.